 5. Most people assume: that nothing is wrong with me and/or that I can't hurt as much or often as I do.

 6. The hardest part about mornings are: getting up without feeling rested, and not knowing how much pain the day will bring.

 7. My favorite medical TV show is: House, CSI

 8. A gadget I couldn’t live without is: my cell phone

 9. The hardest part about nights are: getting to sleep, especially when the pain is bad.

 10. Each day I take __ pills & vitamins: I plead the fifth

 11. Regarding alternative treatments I have tried: massage, physical therapy, chiropractic

 12. If I had to choose between an invisible illness or visible I would choose: I'm not sure.
 At least with an invisible illness, I don't always have people looking at me strangely or asking me what's wrong/what happened.

-14. People would be surprised to know: I am in pain (often severe) every single day
+14. People would be surprised to know: I am in pain (often severe) every single day... all day, every day.

-15. The hardest thing to accept about my new reality has been: that I have changed and that I have limitations - I can't "do it all" anymore.
+15. The hardest thing to accept about my new reality has been: that I have changed, and things will never be the same.

 16. Something I never thought I could do with my illness that I did was: plan the wedding of my dreams